 Although at that time, the bus looked more like this one:

 Because taking the bus meant paying, I figured that if I walked, I could keep the change and add it to my allowance.
 Smart, wasn’t I?

 So I walked a lot through all those years, always on the same path.
 I also raced against the bus.
 It sucked when I walked and the bus would just beat me by 50 % of the route.
 But it was great when I was just one block away from home, and saw the bus coming.
 I would run as fast as I could, and get to the stop before it.
 I’d WON and my allowance just increased by a few pesos.

 Anyway, the path from school to home took me through a few milestones.
 One of them was a tree.
 Someone had nailed a sign on it with the name of the street: Tucumán (one of Argentina’s provinces in the northwest)

 For more than a decade I witnessed the growth of the tree, as it slowly swallowed the sign.

-It is now end of 2017, and I retraced the road from my school (that doesn’t exist anymore) to my home (that does exist still), with my son.
+It is now end of 2017, and I retraced the road from my school (that doesn’t exist anymore) to my home (that does exist).
+This time with my son.
 And I had to stop by the tree.
 I like to think that I’m one of the few that remembers what’s behind its skin.
 But I showed it to my son, and I told him: “Look.
 This is the Tree of Time.
 It has many treasures inside it.
 It has a sign that guided me for many years.
-It is a also witness to my life”
+It is also a witness to my life”